MiguelDLM/BFEX/README.md

    - Type the name of the muscle/sub-mesh to be subtracted.
    - In Object mode, select the main bone/object.
    - Click "Start Selection" to enter Edit mode and activate the lasso selection tool.
-   - Select surfaces for extraction and click "Submit Selection" to create a new submesh in the collection.
+   - Select surfaces for extraction and click "Submit Selection" to create a new sub-mesh in the collection.

 4. **Force Direction Setup:**
    - Click "Select Focal Point" to choose a point on a reference object where the force will be applied.